vtsuperdarn/control_programs/qnx6/interleavesound.1.0/README.txt

 beams [even/odd].
 Note that unlike normalsound, this information is not used to adjust the radar operating frequency in real-time.

-The radar-specific sounder.dat file should contain the following values (one per line):
+The control program requires a radar-specific sounding file called "interleave_sounder.dat".
+By default, the control program will look for this file in the SD_SND_PATH directory.
+This file should contain the following values (one per line):

-Number of sounder frequencies
+Number of sounder frequencies (maximum of 12)
 The sounder frequencies [kHz]

 If this file does not exist, default values are used.
 This is not a good idea, as the program may try to sound at forbidden frequencies.

-The sounding data are written to *.snd files, for each beam one header and data record for each good [qflg=1] range.
+The sounding data are written to *.snd files in the SD_SND_PATH directory.
+If this environment variable is not set, the control program will attempt to write the sounding data to the "/data/ros/snd" directory.
+If this directory does not exist, no sounding data will be written.
+The 2-hr sounding files contain one header per beam/frequency sounding followed by data records for each good [qflg=1] range.

 Source:
 ======